 - The Purpose and the Impact the role enables an employee to have.

 People’s expectation of the physical workspaces that they occupy has evolved.
-Retail staff are no different, they also want a workspace that inspires and motivates them.
-Of course retailers need to deliver retail spaces that look and feel great for the customer, but equally they must view this as providing their staff with the inspirational workspaces that they deserve.
+Retail staff are no different.
+They also want a workspace that inspires and motivates them.
+Of course, retailers need to deliver retail spaces that look and feel great for the customer, but equally, they must provide their staff with the inspirational workspaces they deserve.

-A retailer that invests in the quality of the store design will communicate to staff that they are trusted.
-The use of colour, materials and scale to represent the brand reminds staff they are part of something bigger.
-Digital layers, lighting installations and biophilic elements can all be used to energise the staff and have a positive impact on their wellbeing.
-These techniques can all result in a workforce that have pride in where they work, have a clear sense of purpose and will ultimately be more productive.
+A retailer that invests in the quality of their store design will communicate to staff that they are trusted and that their employers care.
+The use of colour, materials, and scale to represent the brand reminds staff they are part of something bigger.
+Digital layers, lighting installations and biophilic elements can all be used to energise the staff and positively impact their wellbeing.
+These techniques can all result in a workforce that has pride in where they work, have a clear sense of purpose and will ultimately be more productive.

-However, retailers must not limit these interventions to the shop-floor.
-Staff are frequently required to spend time in the back of house areas too.
-These are often cramped, unloved and overused.
-To keep staff motivated and engaged, retailers need to either invest in these spaces as well or encourage staff to use the front of house areas more for their administrative or social activities.
+However, retailers must not limit these interventions to the shop floor.
+Staff are frequently required to spend time in the back-of-house areas too.
+These are often cramped, unloved and overused spaces.
+To keep staff motivated and engaged, retailers need to either invest in these spaces or encourage staff to use the front of house areas more for their administrative or social activities.

-One of the most powerful things an employer can do to motivate staff is to facilitate the different ways that their staff like to work.
-Retailers must give their staff the freedom to choose how they work.
+One of the most powerful things an employer can do to motivate staff is to facilitate the different ways their staff like to work.

-Let’s consider a traditionally service focused retail space such as a bank.
-ING’s flagship space in the Netherlands is considered an ‘office’ where staff can host clients.
-To facilitate this, staff are provided with a variety of workspaces; there are casual spaces, a communal seating space and there are semi-public and private consultation spaces.
-Audio-tech brand Sonos, is a more product focused retailer that provides staff with a similar choice of spaces.
+Let’s consider a traditional service-focused retail space such as a bank.
+ING’s flagship space in the Netherlands is regarded as an ‘office’ where staff can host clients.
+To facilitate this, staff are provided with a variety of workspaces; there are casual spaces, a communal seating space and semi-public and private consultation spaces.
+Audio-tech brand Sonos is a more product-focused retailer that provides staff with a similar range of spaces.
 Staff can choose to host customers at traditional product displays, product discovery areas or immersive zones.

 Retail staff and how they perceive comfort comes in many shapes and sizes.
 Therefore, retailers must think broadly about the comfort of their staff, whether it be their physical or their emotional comfort.

-Through major events, such as the pandemic, staff safety is redefined and new interventions and protocols need to be put in place to counter levels of risk and anxiety and show staff how much you care.
+Through significant events, such as the pandemic, staff safety is redefined.
+New interventions and protocols need to be put in place to counter levels of risk and anxiety and show staff how much you care.

 Retail staff whose workspace causes them discomfort - physical or emotional, will be distracted, unmotivated and disengaged.
 Retailers must work closely with their staff to understand their needs and show them that they are valued and cared for.

-Key to the happiness of staff, is the freedom and confidence they are given to be themselves.
-This is why in retail, one of the most powerful and emotive factors driving the success of the staff experience, is the uniform staff are asked to wear.
+Key to staff’s happiness is the freedom and confidence they are given to be themselves.
+This is why in retail, one of the most powerful and emotive factors driving the success of the staff experience is the uniform staff are asked to wear.
 But allowing retail staff to personalise their uniform is more complicated than in traditional workplaces.
 Retail is a customer-facing, branded environment where staff’s appetite to personalise must remain ‘on brand’.

 Freedom to personalise can be delivered in many different ways.
-It does not have to just be about uniform.
-Whether it be the tools that staff use, their tone of voice or the spaces they occupy in store, those retailers who understand that staff need the freedom to be themselves, and offer them the right support, will ultimately find they have a more loyal and engaged workforce.
+It does not have to just be about uniforms.
+Whether it be the tools that staff use, their tone of voice or the spaces they occupy in-store, those retailers who understand that staff need the freedom to be themselves, and offer them the right support, will ultimately find they have a more loyal and engaged workforce.

 Retail now demands that staff are experts in their roles.
 Retailers therefore need to devote greater investment and time in their people.

-Stores that facilitate a culture of learning and development, not only encourage staff motivation and engagement, but they will also attract the best people from within industry.
-If you invest in staff learning you will attract the best performers.
+Stores that facilitate a culture of learning and development not only encourage staff motivation and engagement, but they also attract the best people from within the industry.
+If you invest in staff learning, you will attract the best performers.

 Every retailer will have their own unique set of ‘basics’ that they need to deliver.
-Simple factors like provision of discrete litter bins in-store, which are so often overlooked, as are the time-consuming maintenance and specialist cleaning techniques required for some store fixtures and the new levels of hygiene, a prerequisite in today’s stores.
-These factors must be taken into consideration when designing retail concepts, so they do not hinder the staff’s ability to look after the store.
-A store that makes it easy for staff to comply with merchandising standards, to adjust and maintain product displays and to easily change messaging, all subtly contribute to job satisfaction.
+Simple factors like the provision of discrete litter bins in-store, which are so often overlooked, as are the time-consuming maintenance and specialist cleaning techniques required for some store fixtures and the new levels of hygiene.
+These are a prerequisite in today’s stores.
+These factors must be considered when designing retail concepts, so they do not hinder the staff’s ability to look after the store.
+A store that makes it easy for staff to comply with merchandising standards, adjust and maintain product displays and easily change messaging, all subtly contribute to job satisfaction.

 When retailers deliver a store with staff in mind, it shows real commitment to making sure the whole store works.
-Investing in these basics demonstrates a great understanding of the efforts those who work in the store are putting in.
+Investing in these basics demonstrates a great understanding of the efforts of those who work in the store.
 This consideration has huge impact on staff’s loyalty and day-to-day engagement.

-There remains much speculation about the future of bricks and mortar retail and what it might look like in 5 to 10 years’ time.
-What is clear, is that central to any future retail success stories, will be an exceptional group of motivated and engaged staff.
+There remains much speculation about the future of brick-and-mortar retail and what it might look like in 5 to 10 years.
+What is clear is that central to any future retail success stories, will be an exceptional group of motivated and engaged staff.

 The six insights above are not exclusive.
 There are many ways that the physical store can be made into a better workspace and there is no one-size-fits-all solution.
-If retailers focus on showing their staff that they care and understand what is most appropriate, great staff experiences will emerge.
-Deliver a great Staff Experience, and you will ultimately amplify your Customer’s Experience too.
+If retailers focus on showing their staff that they care and understand what is most important great staff experiences will emerge.
+Deliver a great Staff Experience, and you will ultimately amplify your customer’s experience too.

 This article is an edited version of a webinar.
-If you would like to watch the Webinar in full you can download it here.
+If you would like to watch the Webinar in full, click the button below.

 Like this article?
 Here are some related pieces: